 as medicine, as happiness, as the moment

-when you’re beaten, when you hear Checkmate,
+when you”re beaten, when you hear Checkmate,

-and can finally say with Hallaj’s voice, I trust you to kill me.”
+and can finally say with Hallaj”s voice, I trust you to kill me.”

-When faced with change we often cling to the familiar, but there is no life without change.
-To live a fragmented life.
-To compartmentalise ourselves, like our compulsions, narrow down life.
-If we exercise control over others, then relationships will, most probably be unfulfilling, and short lived.
-Fear is one of the strongest emotions in the world, and so often it causes us to lose who we are.
-Through the eyes of fear love becomes possession, and we end up devouring the other person.
+When faced with change, we often cling to the familiar, but there is no life without change.
+Fragmenting life; compartmentalising ourselves, like our compulsions, narrow-down life.
+If we exercise control over others then, relationships will, most probably, be unfulfilling, and short-lived.
+Fear is one of the strongest emotions in the world and, so often, it causes us to lose sight of who we are.
+Through the eyes of fear, love becomes possession, and we end up devouring the other person.

-After many years, the Lindworm Prince, at last receives the nourishment and healing he was denied.
+After many years, the Lindworm Prince at last, receives the nourishment and healing he was denied.
 Astrid does not force his transformation.
 She is more of a guiding star.
 Manly P Hall wrote of this, that: “every life must not only have the power to accomplish, it must also have the inspiration to lead it on.
 Here we have the laws of polarity at work in life.”

 The healing comes in the form of the bath, which is also a widespread redemption motif.
-In Alchemy, washing, or the immersion of the King and Queen in a bath, symbolises the process of washing, cleaning and distilling.
+In Alchemy, washing, or the immersion of the King and Queen in a bath, symbolises the process of washing, cleansing and distilling.
 The symbol that unites them is a dove.
-Which is a nice nod to the Goddess of Love, Aphrodite, and the Holy Spirit, or Sophia, Goddess of Wisdom.
-The number given in the alchemical texts vary from 7, 9 and 15.
-This repetition may remind us of the work which takes place both individually, and between two lovers.
-Like the embroidery on each of Astrid’s seven shifts.
-It echoes life which can “read as a continuous upheaval of knowledge and equilibrium in an attempt to gather meaning.”
+This is a nice nod to the Goddess of Love, Aphrodite, and the Holy Spirit, or Sophia, Goddess of Wisdom.
+The number given, in the alchemical texts, varies from 7, 9, to 15.
+This repetition may remind us of the work which takes place both individually, and between two lovers, like the embroidery on each of Astrid”s seven shifts.
+It echoes life, which can “read as a continuous upheaval of knowledge and equilibrium, in an attempt to gather meaning.”

-The ashes, as we have seen symbolise the ultimate reduction.
-While the bath of milk represent the stage of Albedo, or whiteness, which comes after the Nigredo, or blackness.
-This is the ‘hour of gold’, or the rising of the morning star, which, at long last, heralds the coming of the new day.
+The ashes, as we have seen, symbolise the ultimate reduction.
+While the bath of milk represents the stage of Albedo, or whiteness, which comes after the Nigredo, or blackness.
+This is the “hour of gold”, or the rising of the morning star which, at long last, heralds the coming of the new day.
 It is also where the masculine and feminine are united.

 During the bath of milk, the Lindworm Prince symbolically receives the milk of childhood.
-The milk of our mother which nourishes us and helps us to grow.
-It may also be seen as the milk and honey of the sacred mysteries which taught about death and rebirth.
-And the white clay, limestone or chalk which aboriginal hunters, and our ancestors, as initiates into the mysteries, would have been smeared in.
+This is the milk of our mother, which nourishes us, and helps us to grow.
+It may also be seen as the milk and honey of the sacred mysteries, which taught about death and rebirth.
+It is also symbolised by the white clay, limestone or chalk, which aboriginal hunters, and our ancestors, as initiates into the mysteries, would have been smeared in.

 Initiation ceremonies make “a good illustration because they commonly include a symbolic death.”
 They always take place away from everyday life.
-For our ancestors initiations were viewed as transformative.
-Reminding the initiate that they were more than “dust and shadow.”
-The ancient mystery schools provided a second birth, from where the authentic self could emerge.
+For our ancestors, initiations were viewed as transformative. they reminding the initiates that they were more than “dust and shadow.”
+The ancient mystery-schools provided a second birth, from where the authentic self could emerge.

-Philosopher Martin Heidegger commented that for long periods of our lives we are told by the anonymous ‘they’ or ‘das man’, what to do, what to think and feel.
-Heidegger also knew the importance of the eternal now, he said that “If I take death into my life, acknowledge it, and face it squarely, I will free myself from the anxiety of death and the pettiness of life - and only then will I be free to become myself.”
+Philosopher, Martin Heidegger, commented that, for long periods of our lives, we are told by the anonymous “they” or “das man”, what to do, what to think, and feel.
+Heidegger also knew the importance of the eternal now; he said that: “If I take death into my life, acknowledge it, and face it squarely, I will free myself from the anxiety of death and the pettiness of life - and only then will I be free to become myself.”